 - The Jesus Lizard have a lot of songs involving violence, so it's interesting that there's only one that definitely can be said to be centered around murder: "Thumbscrews", where a disgruntled tenant plans to torture his landlord to death.

 - "Another Day" by Mountain Heart is a double Murder Ballad.
 An abusive husband finally shoots his wife and then tries to leave town.
-While he's hiding the sheriff track him down and lets the father kill him in what is implied to be a fairly brutal manner.
+While he's hiding the sheriff tracks him down and lets the father kill him in what is implied to be a fairly brutal manner.

 - "The Murder Ballad" - Jelly Roll Morton

 - "Crow Jane" - Skip James